-The SQLite sqlite3 command is used to create new SQLite database.
+In SQLite, sqlite3 command is used to create a new SQLite database.
 You do not need to have any special privilege to create a database.

 Always, database name should be unique within the RDBMS.

-If you want to create new database <testDB.db>, then SQLITE3 statement would be as follows:
+If you want to create a new database <testDB.db>, then SQLITE3 statement would be as follows −

-Above command will create a file testDB.db in the current directory.
+The above command will create a file testDB.db in the current directory.
 This file will be used as database by SQLite engine.
-If you have noticed while creating database, sqlite3 command will provide a sqlite> prompt after creating database file successfully.
+If you have noticed while creating database, sqlite3 command will provide a sqlite> prompt after creating a database file successfully.

-Once a database is created, you can check it in the list of databases using SQLite .databases command as follows:
+Once a database is created, you can verify it in the list of databases using the following SQLite .databases command.

 sqlite>.databases seq name file --- --------------- ---------------------- 0 main /home/sqlite/testDB.db

-You can use .dump dot command to export complete database in a text file using SQLite command at command prompt as follows:
+You can use .dump dot command to export complete database in a text file using the following SQLite command at the command prompt.

 $sqlite3 testDB.db .dump > testDB.sql

-Above command will convert the entire contents of testDB.db database into SQLite statements and dump it into ASCII text file testDB.sql.
-You can do restoration from the generated testDB.sql in simple way as follows:
+The above command will convert the entire contents of testDB.db database into SQLite statements and dump it into ASCII text file testDB.sql.
+You can perform restoration from the generated testDB.sql in a simple way as follows −

 $sqlite3 testDB.db < testDB.sql